DSACMS/gov-codejson/docs/metadata.md

 ### Adding new metadata fields

-We are open to adding more fields to CMS code.json for any metadata the agency sees value in collecting.
+For CMS, we are open to adding more fields to CMS code.json for any metadata the agency sees value in collecting.
 Request new metadata fields by filing a metadata field addition issue [here](https://github.com/DSACMS/gov-codejson/issues/new?template=metadata-field-addition.md).